riyadashoriya/Neighborhood-Map/README.md

 # Neighborhood-Map
 A Neighborhood Map App

 This is a Neighborhood Map App using React for Udacity's Front End Nanodegree course.
 The app shows a list of salons in salt lake city, and marks on the map.
 The user can search for a specific salon.
 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+Site is published using gh-pages:  https://riyadashoriya.github.io/Neighborhood-Map/

 ![alt text](https://github.com/riyadashoriya/Neighborhood-Map/blob/master/view.png "Neighborhood App Preview")